eryajf/awesome-stars-eryajf/README.md

 ## JavaScript

+*   [akhilmhdh/contributors-readme-action](https://github.com/akhilmhdh/contributors-readme-action) - A github action to automate a contributors section in readme.

 *   [ouuan/This-repo-has-x-stars-y-forks-action](https://github.com/ouuan/This-repo-has-x-stars-y-forks-action) - 🤖 A GitHub Action to update this sentence for your repository: This repo has 46 stars 6 forks.

 *   [ad-m/github-push-action](https://github.com/ad-m/github-push-action) - GitHub actions to push back to repository eg. updated code